-As of December 31, 2009 and 2008, we owned 30 and 31 rental real estate properties, respectively.
-In August 2008, the Real Estate segment acquired two net leased properties for \$465 million pursuant to the Code Section 1031 exchange.
-The acquisition of these two net leased properties was funded from a portion of the gross proceeds received from the sale of our Gaming segment.
-(See Note 9, "Goodwill and Intangible Assets, Net - Real Estate" for additional information).
+As of each of December 31, 2010 and 2009, we owned 30 rental real estate properties.
 Our property development operations are run primarily through Bayswater, a real estate investment, management and development subsidiary that focuses primarily on the construction and sale of single-family and multi-family homes, lots in subdivisions and planned communities and raw land for residential development.
 Our New Seabury development property in Cape Cod, Massachusetts and our Grand Harbor and Oak Harbor development property in Vero Beach, Florida each include land for future residential development of approximately 327 and 870 units of residential housing, respectively.
 Both developments operate golf and resort operations as well.